argnux/weather/README.md

 5. Your API will be here: https://home.openweathermap.org/api_keys
 6. Read the API doc: https://openweathermap.org/current

-### Setting up a pipeline
-1. Move `.gitlab-ci.yml` into repository root folder.
-2. In the last commit move it back into Weather folder.
-This commit must contain only changes in confing file.

 ## Maintainer

-#### Preconditions
-- [ ] Pipeline passes on second-to-last commit

 ### Test cases
 - [ ] Shows help